dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlServerProtocol/README.md

 # Description

-The `SqlServerProtocol` DSC resource manage the SQL Server protocols for a SQL Server instance.
+The `SqlProtocol` DSC resource manage the SQL Server protocols for a SQL Server instance.

 For more information about protocol properties look at the following articles: